VirgilSecurity/demo-twilio-backend-nodejs/programmable-sms/README.md

 ## Let's Get Started

 I think it's time we threw a Star Wars party.
 We are going to invite our friends via SMS messages.
-We are seriouse about his event, so we gonna send encrypted messages to make sure that only True people show up.
-Using Twilio & Virgil will make this this task a piece of cake.
+We are serious about this event, so we're gonna send encrypted messages to make sure that only True people show up.
+Using Twilio & Virgil will make this task a piece of cake.

 ### Initialization